tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/README.md

 #### Forthcoming work
 You can now see the planned work under [Projects](https://github.com/tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/projects/2).
 You are welcome to contribute, there is a [guide](https://github.com/tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/blob/master/CONTRIBUTING.md) describing different ways to to that.

-## Related Projects
-#### Timetable Planning App
-The *Timetable Planning App* takes meeting planning further.
-In the *Timetable Planning App*, you will be able finalize the planing by defining the streches between the layout's stations and the modules on these stretches in the order they appear.
-From that you create timetabled lines, plan the trains, plan the circulation of rolling stock, make driver duties and can print the documentation needed for all participants.

-Currently, a lot of work is made on the [experimental version](https://github.com/fjallemark/TimetablePlanningApp) where the database structure and the printed documentation is evaluated based on planning actual meetings and user's feedback from those meetings.
-This version also can import XPLN-files.

-The [online version](https://github.com/tellurianinteractive/Tellurian.Trains.TimetablePlanningApp) is only a skeleton app and will not be further developed until the Module Registry has the required supporting features and the experimentat timetable planning app has all reports moved to web technology.